razorpay/blade/rfcs/2022-04-09-accessibility.md

 #### Completely Hidden: <!-- omit in toc -->

-For usecases where we want to completely hide an element's presence from both sighted and screen reader user we need to hide the element with CSS `display: hidden` or the HTML5 attribute `hidden`.
+For usecases where we want to completely hide an element's presence from both sighted and screen reader user, We need to hide the element with CSS `display: hidden` or the HTML5 attribute `hidden`.

 #### Visually Hidden: <!-- omit in toc -->